pysmatch.Matcher

 record_frequency() DataFrame[source]

-Calculates the frequency of each original record in the matched dataset.
+Calculates the frequency of each original control record in the matched dataset when exhaustive matching is used, or frequency of match_ids otherwise. :returns: DataFrame with frequencies. :rtype: pd.DataFrame

 tune_threshold(method: str, nmatches: int = 1, rng: ndarray | None = None) None[source]